tensorflow/swift/README.md

 ## Installation and Usage

-You can download a pre-built package for Swift for TensorFlow [here](https://github.com/tensorflow/swift/blob/master/INSTALLATION.md).
-After installing Swift for TensorFlow, you can learn how to use the project [here](https://github.com/tensorflow/swift/blob/master/USAGE.md).
+You can download a pre-built package for Swift for TensorFlow [here](https://github.com/tensorflow/swift/blob/master/Installation.md).
+After installing Swift for TensorFlow, you can learn how to use the project [here](https://github.com/tensorflow/swift/blob/master/Usage.md).

-For instructions on building from source, visit the google/swift github repository [here](https://github.com/google/swift/blob/tensorflow/README.md).
+For instructions on building from source, visit [google/swift](https://github.com/google/swift/tree/tensorflow).

 ## Documentation